websanco/liferay-learn/docs/dxp/7.x/en/site-building/site-settings/site-content-configurations/configuring-content-rating-type.md

 * Web Content
 * Wiki

+## Configuring Content Rating Types for Site Applications

+To configure the ratings type used by a site application, follow these steps:

 1. Open the Product Menu and go to *Configuration* &rarr; *Settings* (previously *Site Settings*).
 1. Select the *Social* tab and scroll down to the *Ratings* sub-heading.
 1. Use the selector for each application to choose the desired ratings type.